gvwilson/thirdbit/src/fiction/iffy/index.md

 as she rearranged the display with a few flicks of her fingers.
 "And if we're lucky,
 we might meet an old friend.
+We picked up an odd signal a couple of days ago.
-A patrol spotted Johnson a couple of hundred kilometers from here yesterday."
+Seems that Johnson was only a few hundred kilometers away."

+She picked up a pen,
+twirled it through her fingers, and glanced at Iffy.
+"I don't suppose you'd know anything about that?"

+Iffy shrugged.
 "That man's a cockroach,"
 Captain Kerse growled.

-Doctor Johel.
+Doctor Johel nodded.
 "I certainly hope so.
 Now, don't mind the noise.
 You'll get used to it."